elele20005/Rafiu_Tech_Quiz/README.md

 SO THAT I can test my knowledge and improve my skills

 ## Description: NoSQL
-This week, you'll take the starter codebase of a fully functioning Tech Quiz application and enhance it by adding Cypress for both component and end-to-end tests.
+This week task is to take the starter codebase of a fully functioning Tech Quiz application and enhance it by adding Cypress for both component and end-to-end tests.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It allows users to take a quiz of ten random questions and view their final score.
+This Tech Quiz allows users to answer a series of questions and provides a final score based on the number of correct answers.
+The project also includes a Cypress folder containing automated test scripts that verify the game's functionality, which can be executed using Cypress or directly from the terminal.

 To complete the assignment, you'll need to do the following: